 No. Financial aid is based solely on a family’s demonstrated financial need.

 WHO MAY APPLY FOR FINANCIAL AID?

-Families with students in all grades, both returning student and new students, may apply.
+Families with students in K5 - 12th Grade, both returning student and new students, may apply.
 Returning students must be re-enrolled with all applicable fees paid and their accounts in good standing.
 New students must be accepted and enrolled with all applicable fees paid.
 Re-enrollment fees or enrollment fees can be refunded if the tuition assistance granted is not adequate for continued enrollment.

 HOW DO I APPLY FOR FINANCIAL AID?

 We require all families to complete an application online through FACTS Grant & Aid Assessment by March 27.
 Supporting documentation required by FACTS, includes a signed copy of your 2018 federal tax returns and all supporting schedules, 2019 W-2 forms, and if applicable, partnership/sole proprietorship and/or corporate returns.
 Documentation can be uploaded directly to the online financial aid application or faxed directly to FACTS.
 Requirements are included in the online instructions given when you complete your application.

 There is a $35 application fee that is paid online directly to FACTS.